markhorvath/fullstack-react-udemy/server/README.md

 client && npm run build --prefix client" to scripts in server package.json
 111. --prefix client tells it to install whatever dependencies are in client dir and to run build on whatevers in client dir.
+112. in server dir, git add ., git commit, git push heroku master
+113. Had to debug a couple things, make sure the server version of package.json node version in "engine" is the same as on my local and is at least the LTS version Also realized i had the Stripe publishableKey in gitignore on prod so had to remove that
+####Mongoose for Survey Creation
+114. Setup Survey.js model for mongodb, require it in index.js
+115.